Jiaye2027/Datathon-Market-Analysis-in-Dublin/README.md

 ### 2. Understanding the Demand of the Guests
 a.
 What types of guests tend to inquire/be accepted/successfully book/sucessfully check in? b.
 Why did some guests search but didn't book?

-### 3. Understanding the influence of host and guest on Whether the booking is successful.
+### 3. Understanding Important Features
+Understand the influence of the properties of the hosts and guests on Whether the booking is successful.

 ## Methodology
 * Data Visualization